Felopater-Melika/Felopater-Melika/README.md

 # 💫 About Me:
-🔭 I’m currently working on: Revamping my portfolio, some portfolio projects, and installing the glorious Arch Linux<br>👯 I’m looking to collaborate on Any JS project<br>🌱 I’m currently learning: Python, MongoDB, Express.JS, and React Native<br>⚡ Fun fact: My first line of code was ``system.out.println("hello World");`` when I was 12 years old
+🔭 I’m currently working on: Revamping my portfolio, some portfolio projects, and installing the glorious Arch Linux<br>👯 I’m looking to collaborate on Any JS project<br>🌱 I’m currently learning: Python, MongoDB, Express.JS, and React Native<br>⚡ Fun fact: I only started Coding at 12 years-old because I wanted to mod minecraft and turns out this is a passion for me

 ## 🌐 Socials: